gabcastro/segmentation-oct-rnfl/README.md

 # segmentation-oct-rnfl

-this repo was created to structure some scripts, where is separate by different reposabilities
+this repo was created to structure some scripts, where is separate by different responsibilities

 `modules`
 - augmentation.py: contain a class to use albumentations lib
 - dataloader.py: load data from dataset
 - dataset.py: read images and apply some methods to creat the dataset

+`others`: contains some files to execute some operations, like rename files

 ## to-do: